 - Avoiding the consumption of fossil fuels which can damage the environment

-Currently, demand response programs are administered by California’s three regulated investor-owned utilities: Pacific Gas & Electric, Southern California Edison and San Diego Gas & Electric.
-Independent commercial entities known as ‘aggregators’ or 'Demand Response Providers’ may also approach customers to offer DR services.
-Residential, commercial, agricultural and industrial customers can all participate in demand response programs and receive incentives for doing so.
+Currently, demand response programs are administered by California’s three regulated investor-owned utilities (IOUs); CPUC jurisdictional entities, such as Community Choice Aggregators (CCAs); or third-party commercial entities known as 'Aggregators' or 'Demand Response Providers' (DR Providers).
+Residential, commercial, agricultural and industrial customers can all elect to participate at their discretion in demand response programs offered by the IOUs, CCAs, Aggregators, or DR Providers and receive financial incentives or reduce their energy bills for doing so.

-- For information on Emergency Load Reduction Program, click here.
+- Emergency Load Reduction Program (ELRP), click here.

-- For information on Demand Response Evaluation and Research, including the recent Demand Response Potential Study, click here.
+- Demand Response Evaluation and Research, including the recent Demand Response Potential Study, click here.